cjm-korea/Picture_App/README.md

 ### REALIZATION
 Restrict components with Guideline
 Set gravity for component always in there
-Make Splash Page with blanck activity(hide action bar, handler.postDelayed, Intent)
+Make Splash Page with blank activity(hide action bar, handler.postDelayed, Intent)